lindsay-kislingbury/lindsay-kislingbury.github.io/content/_index.md

 ## Software Engineer

-I am a Senior Computer Science student at **Cal Poly Pomona** and the **Lead Full Stack Engineer** for a nonprofit startup.
+I am a Senior Computer Science student at **Cal Poly Pomona** and the **Full Stack Engineer** for a nonprofit startup.
 I specialize in architecting cloud-native SaaS platforms, automating complex business logic, and building secure infrastructure using **C#, .NET 9, and Microsoft Azure**.

 ---